 The City of Victoria receives funding each year from a $1.50 child safety fee that is assessed when residents register their vehicles in Victoria County.
 State law regulates allowable uses for the fund.

 Non-profit, non-taxing organizations or entities operating within the city limits of the City of Victoria are eligible to apply and receiving funding.
 Additionally, the non-profit organization must operate a program in one or more of the following acceptable use categories:

 The eligible use categories include the following:

-Applications will open on Monday, August 15, 2022 and will close on Friday, September 2, 2022 at 5:00 pm.
+Applications for FY 2024 open on Monday, August 7, 2023 and close Friday, August 25, 2023 at 5:00 pm.
 Applications not submitted by this deadline will not be accepted.
 Applications missing any of the required documentation will be rejected.
 Applications for this program will be opened on an annual basis as long as the funding is available.
 Applications may be submitted by e-mailing email@example.com.

 While attendance at an application workshop is not mandatory, it will be viewed favorably during the application review process.
 Information on how to attend the Applicant workshops can be found below.

 The City of Victoria Municipal Court will be hosting three applicant workshop sessions regarding the Child Safety Application process on the following dates:

 Organizations who are interested in applying can attend in-person at 107 W. Juan Linn Street in Municipal Court Chambers or virtually through Zoom.
 Attendance at an Applicant Workshop is optional but will be considered favorably during the application review process.

 For information regarding this program, please contact Municipal Court Administrator Tiffany Totah at (361) 485-3050 or submit an electronic inquiry through this link.
 You may also send an e-mail to firstname.lastname@example.org.